tzok/cli2rest-bio/reduce/README.md

 - `-BUILD`: Add hydrogens (default)
 - `-HIS`: Change histidine name to HIS
 - `-ROTEXIST`: Rotate existing hydrogens

+> **Note:** The current `reduce.sh` script uses default options.
+To use specific Reduce options, you'll need to modify the script or use the CLI2REST API directly as shown in the examples below.

 For a complete list of options, see the [Reduce documentation](https://github.com/rlabduke/reduce).